 skip to main content

-XŌtaki Hall Of Fame
+XŌtaki Hall of Fame

 One of our initiatives is the XŌtaki Hall of Fame where we celebrate high achieving ex-students who have gone on to make their mark on the world in varied fields.
 We believe there is no better inspiration for current students than to see that though they're from a small school, in a small town, in a small country at the bottom of the world—there are no limits to what they can achieve.
 And what better way to illustrate that by featuring former pupils who have done great things.

-Save the date: Friday 24th October
+5pm-8.00pm Friday 24th October 2025

 Get Your Tickets Now